Salem Health: Aging

-This brand-new edition offers new information with over 300 essays about aging, including topics such as sociocultural issues, physical changes, health concerns, medical procedures, and much more.
+This edition offers information with over 300 essays about aging, including topics such as sociocultural issues, physical changes, health concerns, medical procedures, and much more.
 Written by physicians and experts in the field, this comprehensive resource may also be of interest to public library patrons, students, and researchers.

-This new edition of Salem Health: Aging covers this broad subject in two comprehensive volumes, addressing the gap of content and scholarship that has been created in the nearly 20 years since the first edition.
+This edition of Salem Health: Aging covers this broad subject in two comprehensive volumes, addressing the gap of content and scholarship that has been created in the nearly 20 years since the first edition.
 Arranged in alphabetical order, the 314 essays cover issues that are of primary concern to older Americans and their families, including social interaction, cultural attitude, employment, family, finances, and physical changes.

 In addition to an extensive update of essays from the first edition, a number of significant new topics have been added, including: